^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Dehydration (dehydration) is the reduction of the total water content, when its losses exceed intake and formation or its sharp redistribution occurs.
+Dehydration is a decrease in the total water content when its loss exceeds its intake and formation, or when its sharp redistribution occurs.

-Dehydration of the body accompanies many pathological conditions, complicating their course, since with it there is a thickening of blood due to a decrease in bcc, with a violation of microcirculation and: tissue metabolism.
-Dehydration of the body symptoms expressed already appear when the fluid is unbalanced in 1.5 liters of water (2.5% of body weight) - light degree; an average degree develops with the loss of 4-4.5 liters of water (3-6% of body weight); a severe degree is noted with the loss of 5-7 liters of water (7-14% of body weight).
-A large loss of water leads to death, since the cellular changes are irreversible.
+Dehydration of the body accompanies many pathological conditions, complicating their course, since it is characterized by thickening of the blood due to a decrease in the BCC, with a violation of microcirculation and: tissue metabolism.
+Dehydration of the body symptoms are already expressed with a fluid imbalance of 1.5 liters of water (2.5% of body weight) - mild; moderate degree develops with a loss of 4-4.5 liters of water (3-6% of body weight); severe degree is noted with a loss of 5-7 liters of water (7-14% of body weight).
+Large loss of water leads to death, since cellular changes are irreversible.

-Depending on the pathogenesis, dehydration of the body is divided into 3 types:
+Depending on the pathogenesis, dehydration is divided into 3 types:

-Dehydration of the organism isoosmolar type, when water and electrolytes are simultaneously lost through the gastrointestinal tract, skin, kidneys, respiratory tract, with multiple trauma, infections, bleeding.
-The hypovolemic syndrome and signs of general dehydration come to the forefront: dryness of mucous membranes, reduction of skin turgor, oliguria or anuria, acidosis and.
-Azotemia, brain disorders in the form of apathy, adynamia, up to coma.
-Depending on the severity of dehydration, there is a decrease in blood pressure and CVP, an increase in hematocrit, but the sodium content and osmolarity of the blood remain normal.
+Dehydration of the isoosmolar type, when water and electrolytes are simultaneously lost through the gastrointestinal tract, skin, kidneys, respiratory tract, with multiple trauma, infections, bleeding.
+Hypovolemic syndrome and signs of general dehydration come to the fore: dry mucous membranes, decreased skin turgor, oliguria or anuria, acidosis and azotemia, cerebral disorders in the form of apathy, adynamia, up to coma.
+Depending on the severity of dehydration, a decrease in blood pressure and central venous pressure, an increase in hematocrit are noted, but the sodium content and osmolarity of the blood remain normal.

 Who to contact?